What Does a Registered Psychologist Actually Do? A Straightforward Guide

 How Time Actually Divides

-Research tracking 2,377 clinical psychologists found that direct patient care - therapy and assessment combined - accounts for 40-50% of professional time.
+Research tracking Registered Psychologists found that direct client care - therapy and assessment combined - accounts for 40-50% of professional time.
 The remainder goes to documentation, consultation, and administrative duties.

 Documentation alone consumes 25-30% of work hours.
-Progress notes, treatment plans, and insurance requirements take roughly 15-20 minutes per clinical hour.
+Progress notes, treatment plans, and third-party billing requirements take roughly 15-20 minutes per clinical hour.

 Hospital-based psychologists spend 20-25% of their time in team meetings and case consultations.
 Private practitioners spend considerably less - around 5% - on collaborative coordination, though they manage more business operations independently.